matterhornlab/matterhornlab.github.io/_posts/2019-05-24-launch-of-matterhorn-lab.md

 - Price and Return since June 2007,
 - Average Return, Return Volatily and Sharpe Ratio for periods of different length (ranging from 1 day to 10 years),
 - Value at Risk, Expected Shortfall, Maximum Drawdown,
-- Margins, Price ratios, Valuation, Management effectiveness, Financial Strengths and Per share data.
+- Key Ratios such as Price to Earnings and Return on Equity.

 In the end, we believe that using Matterhorn Lab will help investors to make better, more-informed investment decisions.
 The following text is structured as follows: firstly we present learning outcomes from conducting the project, then we describe specific parts of the project as well as the code structure.